Discovering What's Out There with SSDP

 With the above changes, UDPSocketController is now able to read from its socket.

-3. Once a response is received, that response is converted into a string and (for the moment) logged.
-Finally, if the controller is still listening for responses, the socket is polled again.
-As a read operation can throw an exception, we wrap that operation in a do...catch whereupon catching an exception the socket is closed, and any error reported (we will implement this shortly).
+do...catchblock.
+If an exception is caught, the socket is closed, and any error is reported (we will implement this shortly).
 An interesting point to note is that closing a socket that is being polled will throw an exception.
 So when an exception is thrown during polling, we only care about that exception if the session is listening.

 If you have devices on your network that support SSDP, you should start to see responses in the Console when running the above code.
 However, if you don't, it's possible to fake a response using netcat.
 You will need to extract the host and port from the M-Search request via tcpdump and run the following command: